-We have audited the financial statements 2016 of International Endesa B.V. (the Company), based in Amsterdam.
+We have audited the financial statements 2018 of International Endesa B.V., based in Amsterdam.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of International Endesa B.V. as at 31 December 2016 and of its result for 2016 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of International Endesa B.V. as at 31 December 2018 and of its result for 2018 in accordance with Part 9 of Book 2 of the Dutch Civil Code.

+The financial statements comprise:

-The financial statements comprise the balance sheet as at 31 December 2016, the profit and loss account for 2016 and the notes, comprising a summary of the accounting policies and other explanatory information.
+- ▶ The balance sheet as at 31 December 2018

+- The profit and loss account for 2018

+- The notes comprising a summary of the accounting policies and other explanatory information